-Each realm has one master Key Distribution Center (KDC), and one or more slave KDCs that give users tickets to access services on specific hosts in a realm.
-Users in one realm can access services in another realm, but it requires the cooperation of the administrators in each realm to develop trust relationships and to exchange per-realm keys.
-Hierarchical organization and authentication of realms can reduce the number of inter-realm relationships.
+Employing the superior security available in NFSv4 requires using Kerberos, which divides user communities into realms.
+Each realm has an administrator responsible for maintaining a database of principals (users), one master Key Distribution Center (KDC), and one or more slave KDCs that give users tickets to access services on specific hosts in a realm.
+Users (principal@realm) in one realm can access services in another realm, but it requires the cooperation of the administrators in each realm to configure trust relationships by exchanging per-realm keys.
+Hierarchical organization and authentication of realms can be used to reduce the number of inter-realm relationships.